 - Combine dry ingredients: In a medium bowl combine cassava flour, unsweetened cocoa powder, salt and baking soda; set aside.

-- Combine wet ingredients: Using medium saucepan over low heat melt together 2/3 cup chocolate chips with butter (or ghee), whisking until smooth.
+- Combine wet ingredients: Using medium saucepan over low heat melt together chocolate chips with butter (or ghee), whisking until smooth.
 If using microwave, use large glass bowl and melt chocolate chips with butter on half power in 30 second intervals, whisking in between time until smooth.
 Allow mixture to cool slightly, then whisk in sugar until smooth, about 1 minute.
-Whisk in eggs and vanilla until combined.
+Add vanilla and whisk in eggs for 2 minutes (or use hand mixer on medium speed).

-- Transfer chocolate mixture to large bowl (if you used a saucepan) and add dry ingredients; using large silicone spatula or wooden spoon, begin to mix together then fold in remaining chocolate chips until combined.
-Batter will be thick and fudgy, almost frosting like.
+- Transfer chocolate mixture to large bowl (if you used a saucepan) and add dry ingredients; use large silicone spatula or wooden spoon to mix until combined.
+Batter will be thick and fudgy, almost frosting-like consistency.
 Transfer to prepared baking pan, making sure batter is evenly spread into all four corners.
-Bake on the counter gently to settle the batter if necessary.
+Gently bang on the counter to settle the batter if necessary.

-- Bake brownies for 18-22 minutes.
-Watch baking time carefully at 18 minutes.
-Edges of brownies should rise slightly.
+- Bake brownies for 17-20 minutes.
+Watch baking time carefully – Edges of brownies should rise slightly when done.
 Use inserted toothpick to check for wet batter.
-If toothpick comes out with very wet batter, brownies need another 2 minutes or so.
+If toothpick comes out with very wet batter, brownies probably need another 2 minutes.
 If toothpick comes out with crumbs, brownies are done.
 I think it’s best to be more cautious with this recipe and bake them almost under-done.
 You don’t want the toothpick to come out clean – that means the brownies are over-done.

-- Allow brownies to cool at room temperature in pan for about 45 minutes.
+- Cool: Allow brownies to cool at room temperature in pan for 45 minutes to 1 hour.
 You can also cool brownies in fridge.
 Lift parchment paper and set brownies on cutting board; use large sharp knife to cut brownies into 16 squares.
 Tip: wipe knife clean with damp paper towel before each cut.
 ENJOY!

 If you’d like to add the chocolate drizzle, melt together 3 tablespoons of chocolate with 1/2 teaspoon coconut oil.
 Drizzle over cut brownies on parchment paper and dust with flaked sea salt.
 Option to also omit last 1/3 cup of chips from batter if you don’t want chocolate chips baked into brownies.